 To accommodate the soaring cruise ship numbers, Kyushu ports made such efforts as building new terminals and expanding quays.

-Another popular destination in Japan is Yokohama, ranked as the top destination for port visits in the country for over a decade through 2014.
-Port Hakata, Fukuoka Prefecture rose to the list's top in 2015-2016, but Yokohama bounced back with a new record last year.
+Another popular destination in Japan is Yokohama City, ranked as the top destination for port visits in the country for over a decade through 2014.
+Port Hakata-Fukuoka rose to the list's top in 2015-2016, but Yokohama bounced back with a new record last year.

 The municipal government attributed the popularity of the port to a service called “Fly & Cruise,” where travelers fly to nearby Haneda airport and board a cruise ship out of Yokohama.